 This braised lamb shank is packed with flavor and the meat falls off the bone.
 The sauce is made with wine, tomatoes, and mushrooms that help the meat say moist.
 This is a savory dish that’s meant to impress.

 Lamb Shank is without a doubt the tenderest meat I’ve ever had the pleasure of cooking with.
-I like cooking it for hours in a delicious red wine and tomato based sauce.
-I love mushrooms and lately, I’ve been throwing them in almost everything I make.
+I like cooking it for hours in delicious red wine and a tomato-based sauce.
+Mushrooms are good for you and lately, I’ve been throwing them in almost everything I make.
 Kabuli Pulao rice would be amazing with this but I just served it with some white basmati rice, Lebanese Garlic Sauce, and pita bread.

 Braised Lamb Shank

 - 28 ounces crushed tomatoes

 - 1/4 turmeric

 - 1 tbsp tomato paste